 Most of the cannabis you buy in stores, and almost all of the street weed you could find, has probably been grown using a chemical process or an inorganic surrounding (such as indoor growing).
-The truth is that these processes interfere quite a lot with the natural cycle of the plant, meaning the whole marijuana experience is affected.
-When you successfully grow your own organic marijuana, and enjoy the taste, flavour and experience, you will come to understand the benefits of organic buds!
+The truth is that these processes interfere quite a lot with the natural cycle of the plant, meaning the whole cannabis experience is affected.
+When you successfully grow your own organic weed, and enjoy the taste, flavour and experience, you will come to understand the benefits of organic buds!

 What is organic cannabis and why is it better?